Startercode/django/Checklist[Developer][V1].md

 This file also list the steps already taken towards the project whe using this repository/package.
 Add additional steps needed to complete and customize the project under additional steps needed.
 Utilize the format in place for the addition steps or customize step configuration for the projects needs.

+Versions under additional features is displays the features that will be upgraded/added gradually during the lifecyle of building the project

 Tools
 ---
-> Tools used to create this project.
+> Tools used
 - [React]()
   - describes react
 - [gfsd]()